MHumm/DelphiEncryptionCompendium/readme.md

 # DEC - Delphi Encryption Compendium

 ## What is DEC?
-DEC is a library for Embarcadero Delphi, containing different cryptographic algorithms .
+DEC is a library for Embarcadero Delphi, containing different cryptographic algorithms.
 It contains algorithms for these categories:

 * Ciphers: encryption/decryption of data